Achieve Natural-Looking Results for Facial Reconstruction Surgery in Los Angeles

 Contact Us For Mohs Reconstructive Surgery

-At Westside Face, our surgeons are double board certified in otolaryngology–head and neck surgery, as well as facial plastic and reconstructive surgery.
+At Westside Face, our surgeons are double board certified in otolaryngology– face and neck surgery, as well as reconstructive and other plastic surgery procedures.
 Our level of expertise is extremely unique, which is why we pride ourselves in providing the absolute best results for our patients.
-Feel free to contact us today if you are interested in Mohs reconstructive surgery.
+Feel free to contact us today if you are interested in scheduling a consultation.
+Our team provides more information on Mohs surgery in the articles below.